I love the deep litter method! What is the deep litter method, you ask? It is a way of turning old chicken litter into

 Basics of deep litter

 The deep litter method (DLM) is just as it sounds – deep – from about 8 to 12 inches.
 Really deep litter should only be used in the winter time, since the break-down of the materials adds about 10 degrees of heat.
 Although I use the deep litter method year-round, it’s fairly thin throughout the summer.
 Coops using the deep litter method properly don’t stink, at all!

 The deep litter method focuses on using carbon-based material (the pine shavings that is the base for your chicken litter), and nitrogen-based material (the manure and urine from the chickens).
 These are the essential items for regular compost, and the DLM effectively helps break these down into rich compost.

 Benefits of deep litter

-The deep litter method has a few valuable benefits:
+The deep litter method has some very valuable benefits:

 Chicken manure is too “hot” to use on gardens alone, unless it is aged and composted.
 By using the deep litter method throughout the winter, the manure is aged and breaks down with the bedding.
 In the spring it is almost ready to add to your garden soil.
 You can just do a quick hot composting and have it ready to go.

 The deep litter method is the “lazy way” of raising chickens.
 You only have to clean out the coop once in the spring, and maybe once in the fall.
 About once a week, I use a pitchfork or a rake and turn over the litter.